 Applications are accepted on a rolling basis.
 Please check our website for start dates of class sessions.
 Scholarship applications are due three weeks before the start date of a new class session, and announcements will be made two weeks before class sessions start.

 Thanks to our friends at Turner, Dad's Garage's commitment to fostering diverse and inclusive voices in improv continues.
 We recognize that an array of experiences and perspectives makes for stronger performers and, ultimately, better comedy.
 We believe that our work should reflect the wide range of voices that make the United States, and our hometown of Atlanta, an awesome place to live.

 As part of this commitment to diversity, equity, and inclusion, we want to increase access to our class and our stage.
 We have created a "Diversity and Inclusivity Scholarship" for our improv classes as a way to foster inclusion.

 We want to open the doors to improv comedy for everyone, regardless of race, gender identity, sexuality, nationality, or class.
 We provide a safe, uplifting environment for everyone to practice their craft.
 Ultimately, the "Dad's Garage Family" will reflect the diversity we see in our community and our nation.

 Applying for a Diversity and Inclusivity Scholarship is simple -- just a few short-answer questions.
 We don't need to see your tax returns, driver's license, or anything like that.
 We simply want to know how you will bring a diverse perspective to our company, and why you want to be part of Dad's Garage.

-Just email us at email@example.com with the answers to these questions.
+Just email us at email@example.com with the answer to these questions

 What's your name? *